 Mumbai, India (July 1, 2021) — The International Gemological Institute (IGI) laboratory in Mumbai, India, has certified a large D color, VS2 clarity diamond with “excellent” craftsmanship.
 Certified as weighing 10.02 carats, IGI gemologists determined the diamond was grown using the High Pressure High Temperature (HPHT) process.
 The choice of shape, top color grade and exceptional craftsmanship combine to make this large, heart-shaped lab grown diamond unique.

 Lab grown diamonds are experiencing steadily increasing demand among consumers, establishing an ever-growing niche in the jewelry market.
 The popular optical properties and hardness of diamond, combined with the use of advanced technology to grow them, is proving to have undeniable appeal for certain audiences.

 IGI pioneered the grading of lab grown diamonds in 2005.
 That historic decision provided a first-foothold in terms of authenticity and standardization for this growing industry segment.
 For more than 45 years, IGI has protected consumers will full reporting on diamonds, gemstones and finished jewelry.
-In April of 2021 IGI became the world’s first gemological institute to earn ISO accreditation for both natural and lab grown diamonds.
+In April 2021, IGI became the world’s first to earn ISO accreditation for both natural and lab grown diamonds.